aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     </script>
     {{< /browser >}}

     Note that when making the WebSocket connection, we didn’t hardcode the URL like before.
-Instead we used:
+Instead, we used:

     ```js
     new WebSocket(`wss://${window.location.hostname}/chat`)